 Menie Parkes

 Clarinda Sarah Parkes (1839-1915), known as Menie, was an author and poet.
 She was a daughter of Henry Parkes (Premier of New South Wales).
-Her poems and stories were published in various periodicals, such as The Australian Town and Country Journal and The Australian Home Companion and Band of Hope Journal, with many of her works being written under pseudonyms, such as “Patty Parsley”, “Alethea”, and “Ariel”.
+Her poems and stories were published in various periodicals, including The Australian Town and Country Journal and The Australian Home Companion and Band of Hope Journal, with many of her works being written under pseudonyms, such as “Patty Parsley”, “Alethea”, and “Ariel”.
 Whilst most of her poetry was of a style not favoured nowadays, her poem “Our Darling’s Lover” is of a timeless style, and was included in The Oxford Book of Australian Women’s Verse (1995).

 Una Shaw